cw: violence, blades, persecution, body control, body horror

 She elbows him with the plate of her armour like a blade, putting the coils of black wiring behind her.
 His back vee-splits and she hears a crack before he crumples into the earth, fingers scrabbling, raising dirt and murk.
 Through his fingers, over his skin like a baptism in negative.

 Three are left, the third turning to her, the two at the front of the tableau.
 Knowing her, if they do, without detail.
 A vague shape.
 Could go either way when they clock it.
 They might want to take down their targets first, who are, flickering further and further between moments.
-The cloak glitch reveals limbs, visual sensors, the gleaming finish of plate.
+The cloak-veil glitch reveals limbs, visual sensors, the gleaming finish of plate.

-Jagged at the cut, the cloak trying to pull them apart, disentegrate them to the atom.
+Jagged at the cut, the cloak trying to pull them apart, disintegrate them to the atom.
 It’s a thought, she thinks, a human would have.
 The void could swallow them and never spit them back.

 That doesn’t process.
 It’s a cloak.
 It doesn’t eat, just hides, and not well, she thinks.